-The Company applies the provisions of FASB ASC 740-10 "Uncertainty in Income Taxes" ("ASC 740-10").
-The Company has not recognized a liability under ASC 740-10.
-A reconciliation of the beginning and ending amount of unrecognized tax benefits has not been provided since there is no unrecognized benefit since the date of adoption.
+The Company applies the provisions of FASB ASC 740-10, "Accounting for "Uncertainty in Income Taxes", and has not recognized a liability pursuant to that standard.
+In addition, a reconciliation of the beginning and ending amount of unrecognized tax benefits has not been provided since there are no unrecognized benefits since the date of adoption.
 If there were an unrecognized tax benefit, the Company would recognize interest accrued related to unrecognized tax benefits in interest expense and penalties in operating expenses.

-The Company has provided a full valuation allowance against income tax benefits resulting from losses incurred and accumulated on operations.
+The Company has provided a full valuation allowance related to income tax benefits resulting from losses incurred and accumulated on operations ("NOLs").
 The Company believes the use of NOLs are subject to limitations under the provisions of Section 382 of the Internal Revenue Code of 1986, as amended.
 The determination of such limitations is complex and requires a significant amount of analysis of past transactions.
 The Company has not fully analyzed the limitations and their impact on the gross deferred tax assets.
 However, as the Company has recognized a full valuation allowance related to its net deferred tax assets, any adjustment to the deferred tax assets related to the NOL would be offset by a corresponding adjustment to the valuation allowance.

-No provision for income taxes has been recorded for the three and six months ended June 30, 2013 and 2012 since the tax benefits of the losses incurred have been offset by a corresponding increase in the deferred tax valuation allowance.
+No provision for income taxes has been recorded for the three and nine months ended September 30, 2013 and 2012 since the tax benefits of the losses incurred have been offset by a corresponding increase in the deferred tax valuation allowance.

 Loss per share - Basic loss per share is computed by dividing net loss attributable to common stockholders by the weighted average common shares outstanding for the period.
 Diluted loss per share is computed giving effect to all potentially dilutive common shares.
 Potentially dilutive common shares may consist of incremental shares issuable upon the exercise of stock options and warrants and the conversion of outstanding convertible securities.
 In periods in which a net loss has been incurred, all potentially dilutive common shares are considered anti-dilutive and thus are excluded from the calculation.
-At June 30, 2013 and 2012, the Company had 22,427,614 and 3,221,393, respectively, common shares which may be acquired pursuant to outstanding employee stock options, warrants and convertible securities that were not included in the computation of loss per share at June 30, 2013 and 2012 because to do so would have been anti-dilutive.
+At September 30, 2013 and 2012, the company had 23,022,413 and 48,870,542 common shares, respectively, which may be issued primarily pursuant to convertible securities were not included in the computation of loss per share at September 30, 2013 and 2012 because to do so would have been anti-dilutive.